XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-wallet-details.js", language="js") }}

-In the function getWalletDetails, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
+In the function `getWalletDetails`, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
 We are also using the [server_info](https://xrpl.org/server_info.html) method to calculate the reserve base and increment.
 You can read more about the reserve requirement [here](https://xrpl.org/reserves.html).
 Follow the comments in the code to understand the logic.

 5. Create another file in helpers folder named get-ledger-details.js which will be used to fetch the ledger details and copy the code written below to the file.